Pushing the Limits of Distillation-Based Continual Learning via Classifier-Proximal Lightweight Plugins: Experiments

-In addition to DLC, other plug-and-play strategies have been proposed to enhance CIL methods.
-For example, the data augmentation technique AutoAugment \cite{cubuk2018autoaugment} has been employed in the CIFAR-100 dataset by \cite{wang2022foster,zheng2025task}.
-Meanwhile, two additional training losses $\mathcal{L}_{\text{inter}}$ and $\mathcal{L}_{\text{intra}}$ specifically designed for logit-based distillation methods have been introduced in \cite{gao2025maintaining}.
-This subsection evaluates the compatibility of DLC with such enhance strategies.
-Specifically, we compare the accuracy of methods using AutoAugment and the loss $\mathcal{L}_{\text{inter-intra}}$ with and without DLC.
+In addition to DLC, other plug-and-play enhancement strategies have been proposed to enhance CL methods.
+For example, some works employ the data augmentation strategy AutoAugment for continual learning, particularly on the CIFAR-100 dataset~\cite{wang2022foster,zheng2025task}.
+Several plug-and-play loss functions have also been introduced, including $\mathcal{L}_{\text{inter}}$ and $\mathcal{L}_{\text{intra}}$ for distillation methods~\cite{gao2025maintaining}, as well as C-flat~\cite{li2025c}.
+We evaluate the compatibility of DLC with such enhanced strategies.
+Specifically, we compare the $A_T$ of baseline methods using AutoAugment, the loss $\mathcal{L}_{\text{inter-intra}}$, and C-flat with and without DLC.
+For experiments with $\mathcal{L}_{\text{inter-intra}}$, we follow the original implementation and use ResNet-18 as the backbone.
 As shown in the Fig. \ref{fig:cmp1}, DLC consistently brings significant improvements, demonstrating its compatibility with other plug-and-play enhancements.

+Moreover, we conduct two ablation studies.
+First, we evaluate the effect of the proposed weighting unit by comparing the final accuracy of DLC-enhanced iCaRL, WA, and BiC with and without it, as shown in Fig.~\ref{fig:abs1}.
+Results indicate that the weighting unit contributes to improved performance.
+Second, we investigate the importance of classifier-proximal deployment by placing the plugin at different depths of the feature extractor, including the first layer (FL), middle layer (ML), and the classifier-proximal layer (CPL).
+As shown in Fig.~\ref{fig:abs2}, only classifier-proximal deployment improves performance, whereas earlier deployment causes increasingly severe degradation, indicating poorer distillation compatibility.